kircherlab/80K-Analysis/README_80K.md

   - use missing_sequenes_per_label.ipynb: create again header dataframe: `cat results/assignment/{assignment}/reference/reference.fa | grep ">" | awk '{print substr($0,2)}' > results/assignment/{assignment}/reference/all_headers.tsv` (`cat reference.fa | grep ">" | awk '{print substr($0,2)}' > all_headers.tsv`)
   - problem bowtie does not include the bc information in the sam file => there is a flag for bowtie2

-### Finding: BWA new has less not found sequences then the initial run
+### Finding: BWA new has less not found sequences then the initial run (spoiler: this was because I took the bam as comparison and didn't look at the subsequent filtering step)
 - try to regenerate the 5084 sequences from the only run
   - directory: `/data/gpfs-1/groups/ag_kircher/work/MPRA/IGVF_Y1_design/experiment/results/assignment/assignIGVFDesign/bam`
   - merge the bam (`samtools merge -@ 3 -o merged_bwa.bam merge_split*.mapped.bam`)